evagoras/rest-apis-with-box/README.md

 <img src="https://github.com/evagoras/rest-apis-with-box/blob/master/homepage.png" alt="Hoepage" width="500">

 ### Step 2.
 Database
-The project uses the `cfartgallery` database as its data store, running in an sqlite db file.
+The project uses the `cfartgallery` database as its data store, running in an sqlite db file found at `/database/cfartgallery.db`.
 Since the sqlite drivers do not come standard in Adobe or Lucee, you will need to add the driver to get things working.

 Add the file `/database/sqlite-jdbc--3.14.2.1.jar` to these folders depending on whether you are using a Mac/*nix or Windows system: